The gods betrayed us.

 But men have the power to change their surroundings.
 We can influence anything, if we have the strength and patience for it.

 So I cling to a hope that we can someday change our reality to accommodate happiness.
 Maybe, in many years, we can find a way to take hold of our lives, live how we feel is best, and bring the creatures we call our kings to their feet.

 The god-power they hold can change reality, but we can remake what they destroy.

 We make reality.

 Author Notes: This is technically a companion to another story I wrote 'Intentions and Beliefs' which I am rather proud of.
-By its self it makes some sense, but read the other one if you want the other part of the story.
+By itself it makes some sense, but read the other one if you want the other part of the story.